Elliott-Hood-OMSC/2DPlatformerDemo/README.md

   - The free version [Libresprite](https://libresprite.github.io/#!) works too, but takes a little more work to setup and isn't updated
   - Automatically creates and Animator Component and Animations based on Loop Tags in your animation
     - The states are named the same way, (see ```PlatformerAnimator```)
-  - Create animation events in using string tags in Aseprite to do things like play footsteps/particles
+  - Create animation events using string tags in Aseprite to do things like play footsteps/particles
 - THE UNITY ANIMATOR ISN'T YOUR FRIEND FOR SPRITESHEETS/PIXELART ANIMATION.
   - I highly recommend that you [animate through code](https://www.youtube.com/watch?v=ZwLekxsSY3Y) like in the ```PlatformerAnimator```
 - TO REMOVE: remove the Aseprite Integration package, and delete this script.
   - Nothing should reference this animator script!
-Its job is to observe everything and visualize it
+It's job is to observe everything and visualize it
   - View layer should never touch the Model layer

 ### Hitbox / Hurtbox